ragibson/MedUCate/Networking/README.md

 CSVs should be stored in lowercase with spaces replaced with underscores on the server.
 I.e. "Default Set Name" becomes default_set_name.csv

+Make sure that the .csv contains no "special characters" or the game may be unable to parse it (e.g. using the ellipsis character "…" instead of "...").

 <a name = "Server"></a>
 ## Setting Up Server